Pfizer

 Learn more about the differences

-Approved biosimilar medicines are required to have no clinically meaningful differences in terms of safety, efficacy, purity, or potency from the relevant reference product and are based on the totality of evidence from analytical, nonclinical, pharmacokinetic, and clinical studies.
+Approved biosimilar medicines are required to have no clinically meaningful differences in terms of safety and efficacy from the relevant reference product.
+The approval is based on the totality of evidence from analytical, nonclinical, pharmacokinetic, and clinical studies.

 Extrapolation is a scientific and regulatory principle that refers to the approval of a biosimilar for use in an indication held by the reference product but not directly studied in a comparative clinical trial with a biosimilar.
 Extrapolation of efficacy and safety data from one indication to another may be considered if biosimilarity to the reference product has been shown by a comprehensive comparability program including safety, efficacy, and immunogenicity, and there is sufficient scientific justification for extrapolation.
 Extrapolation is not automatic and is considered only after biosimilarity is established based on the totality of evidence.